Drewcodes02/Gamified-Project_Management-Tool/README.md

 ## Overview

 The project is built using a Node.js and Express backend with MongoDB for data storage, ensuring a robust and scalable solution.
 Front-end development utilizes HTML, CSS, Bootstrap, and Vanilla JavaScript to create a responsive and engaging user experience.
-WebSocket is implemented for real-time communication features.
+WebSocket is implemented for real-time communication features, and user authentication is handled using JSON Web Tokens (JWT).

 ## Features

-- Task creation and management
+- Task creation and management with start and due dates, progress tracking, and assignment to specific users or groups.
-- Real-time progress tracking with analytics
+- Real-time progress tracking with analytics and graphical representations of task completion and user performance.
-- Real-time text chat for collaboration
-- Gamification elements: points system, achievements, and leaderboard
+- Gamification elements including a points system, achievements, and a leaderboard to encourage user engagement.
+- Real-time text chat for collaboration among users.
+- A rewards system where users can redeem points for rewards such as time off or gift cards.
 - User authentication and authorization with JSON Web Tokens (JWT)

 ## Getting started